yazeedb/yazeedb.com/content/posts/2019-07-17---the-guaranteed-fastest-way-to-break-into-web-development.md

 ## Thanks for reading

 For more content like this, check out <a href="https://yazeedb.com">https://yazeedb.com!</a> And please let me know what else you'd like to see!

-## Want Free Mentorship?

-If you're in Front-End development, especially as a beginner, I'm offering free coaching for some time.

-Whether it's JavaScript, React, or anything else UI-related, [find me on Twitter](https://twitter.com/yazeedBee) and let's get you moving forward again.
+[My DMs are open on Twitter.](https://twitter.com/yazeedBee)

 Until next time!